Customer Plan Usage Control Guidelines for Add-on Partners

 You can reject plan downgrade requests (aka a “plan change” request for a lower tier plan).
 You might do this if a customer has used plan resources too quickly before requesting a downgrade, and this may be based on the thresholds you’ve previously created.

-If you decide to reject a plan change, you should include a
+If you decide to reject a plan change, include a

 message you return to help the customer and support staff debug.